EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ![](imgs/CreateDataset.png)

 Once you are happy with the content press on the `Create` button.
-This will be used to create your Dataset within your organisation (we are mapping EIDF projects to CKAN organisations) on the EIDF Data Catalogue and a data buckets in S3.
+This will be used to create an S3 bucket to which you will migrate your data.

+You can create a Dataset within your organisation (we are mapping EIDF projects to CKAN organisations) on the EIDF Data Catalogue and a data buckets in S3.

 You should now be able to click on a link to your dataset to see a copy of the information that you provided.
 When the Dataset was created, a link to the catalogue entry you can go and peruse and a link to the S3 buckets where your data will live.
 You can supplement your Dataset in the EIDF catalogue with additional metadata through the CKAN interface once you login using your SAFE credentials.